 - A rewarding trek in remote north Sikkim visited by very few westerners

-- Fabulous views of Mount Kanchenjunga and high peaks on the border with Tibet, considered to be some of the best mountain views in the Himalaya
+- Fabulous views of Kangchenjunga - considered to be some of the best mountain views in the Himalaya

 - Visit the inaccessible and beautiful Zemu Glacier

-- Sightseeing in Kalimpong and Gangtok with overnight accommodation in comfortable hotels of real character
+- Sightseeing in Gangtok with accommodation in a characterful hotel

 - Explore Darjeeling, including a ride on the 'Toy train'

-- Superior cabin in a luxurious cruise boat
+- Stay in a superior cabin on a luxurious cruise boat

 - Visit a tea plantation and Majuli Island

-- Elephant safari in Kaziranga National Park to see rhinos
+- Take a jeep safari in Kaziranga National Park to see rhinos

 Click on a map icon for holiday details